Write Me a Letter

 "Write Me a Letter" is a song by American hard rock band Aerosmith.
 The song was written by lead-singer Steven Tyler and is the sixth song on Aerosmith's self-titled debut album, Aerosmith.
 The song is mostly a rock and roll song; it starts off with a drum line and goes into slow blues jam with Tyler singing about a letter from a lover he is waiting for.
-The song is the first use of the harmonica in an Aerosmith song.
+The song is the first use of Steven Tyler's harmonica playing in an Aerosmith song.

 In performance

 The song was played constantly in the early to mid-seventies and most often was the opening song or the second song in their setlist.
 The first-known performance of the song was on March 20, 1973, at Paul's Mall in Boston.
 A live version is included on Pandora's Box.